OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-4.markdown

   1. Save the file.

-You will probably need to restart the development server before Orchard picks up the changes you've made to your `module.txt`.
+You will probably need to restart the development server before Orchard picks up the changes you've made to your `Module.txt`.

 ## Localize all of your text
 Orchard has great support for writing global aware, localized websites.
 Administrators can add cultures to their site for a wide variety of different languages.